 Why not try out some different finishes, such as rust or painted ones, to really complement the style of your garden?
 Give it a go and see how it looks!

-15. Cattail Metal Art Ideas
+15. Metal Cattail Garden Art

 Metal cattail sculptures make charming focal points in gardens.
 With just a few metal rods and welding techniques, you can craft elegant cattails.